syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ---
 layout: post
 title: Legend in Syncfusion Flutter Maps | Syncfusion
-description: This section explains how to show legend and customize its appearance in the Flutter maps application.
+description: This section explains how to show legend and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug